werf/trdl/docs/pages_en/reference/tuf_repository_layout.md

 ### Storing release artifacts

-When releasing, trdl uses the path corresponding to the release version `targets/releases/<semver>/` and saves the build result unchanged.
+When releasing, trdl uses the path that corresponds to the release version `targets/releases/<semver>/` and saves the build result unchanged.

 ```
 targets